workingDog/pochi/README.md

 **Pochi** is really two applications talking to each other, one is the **Pochi Presenter** App and the other is the **Pochi Viewer** App.
 The **Pochi Presenter** App is used by presenters to share and interact with their presentation, and the **Pochi Viewer** App is used by the audience to view the presentation.
-Both Apps need to be connected to the same local *WI-FI* network to work with each other.
+Both Apps need to be connected to the same local *Wi-Fi* network to work with each other.

 With the **Pochi Presenter** App, a presenter selects a presentation from the device *Files folder, iCloud, Dropbox* or other storage,